 [We’ve updated this list to reflect the best laptops for video editing of 2021.
 For this year, the prices of laptops –even the ones we previously listed –have gone up considerably.
 Still, we’ve found the most budget-friendly video editing laptops under $500 for you.]

-Video editing can require a whole lot of processing power and up-to-date graphics cards, which usually means shelling out hundreds, maybe even thousands, of dollars just to get a decent machine.
+Video editing can require a whole lot of processing power and up-to-date graphics cards, which usually means shelling out hundreds, maybe thousands, of dollars just to get even a decent student laptop.
 While this may have been true a couple of years ago, nowadays there are budget laptops under $500 or within $500 that can suit the basic, and even advanced, needs of video editors.

 We’ve found that some of the best video editing laptops under $500 have all the bells and whistles that editors need to make great-looking VFX, although it might struggle with rendering times and might even slow down if you’re running more than one program.
 Nevertheless, if you’re looking for a video editing laptop under 500 dollars with great battery life, portability, and processing power, this is the list you need to see.